A Complete Indiana Dunes Park Guide for National Park Travelers

 If you are visiting Indiana Dunes to enjoy the beaches and the water, then you are going to want to plan your visit from May through September.
 The end of May through the beginning of September typically sees the warmest temperatures and thus the best beach weather.

 However, if you are just visiting to hike the dunes and explore the wilderness areas away from the coastline, then you might be better off avoiding the hot and crowded summer months and aiming to visit in late spring or early autumn instead.
-The months of April and October typically have milder temperatures that are ideal for hiking and the parks are far less crowded than they are during the summer months.
+April and October typically have milder temperatures, making them ideal for hiking, and the parks are far less crowded than in the summer.

 Average Amount of Precipitation (Inches)

-If you are going to be visiting Indiana Dunes to enjoy the beach and the water, then you are going to want to try and plan your visit for when you have the best chance of seeing sunshine.
-Unfortunately, the months that see the very least amount of rainfall at Indiana Dunes are also some of the coldest months of the year (January and February).
+If you are going to be visiting Indiana Dunes to enjoy the beach and the water, then you are going to want to try to plan your visit for when you have the best chance of seeing sunshine.
+Unfortunately, the months that see the very least amount of rainfall in Indiana Dunes are also some of the coldest months of the year (January and February).

-Beginning in the Spring months of March and April, the area starts to see more rainfall and that continues into the summer months.
-However, starting in mid-July through the end of August, the area does start to dry out a bit more.
-If you are looking for the ideal time of year to enjoy a warm and dry visit at Indiana Dunes, I would definitely recommend planning your trip during this time.
+Beginning in the Spring months of March and April, the area starts to see more rainfall, and that continues into the summer months.
+However, from mid-July through the end of August, the area begins to dry out slightly.
+If you are looking for the ideal time of year to enjoy a warm and dry visit to Indiana Dunes, I would definitely recommend planning your trip during this time.

 Where to Stay Near Indiana Dunes